 Always try to pay the total amount due on your credit card.
 If that’s not possible, pay the closest amount that you can.
 That’s because the interest on the balance amount keeps growing at the fast rate of 2% to 3.5% per month (revolving credit).
 So eventually, you may end up paying a large sum of money only as interest charges.

 Also, your credit score may take a hit if you continue paying only the minimum amount due on your credit card.
 Doing it once in a while is fine, but you shouldn’t fail regularly in paying the total amount due on our credit card.

 The final amount depends on several factors like the total outstanding amount and the duration for which you only pay the minimum amount due.
-For a better understanding, consider the following example.

 If you have any existing loan on your credit card, the minimum amount due would include the EMI on that loan.
 This would be repeated until the entire loan amount along with the interest is repaid to the bank.